 In multichannel systems, stereo pairs of loudspeakers (L/R, Ls/Rs, etc.) can be connected to subwoofers as shown above.
+For all further channels proceed as follows (not supported by the Neumann.Control iPad® App).

-- ► For the Center and Sub/LFE channels, find the correct cabling diagram below depending on your source signal type (analog or digital) and the subwoofer/loudspeaker interconnection signal type (analog or digital). - ► The Center channel must be connected to the analog A input or be located on the digital A channel.
-The Sub/LFE channel must be connected to the analog B input or be located on the digital B channel. - ► Depending on how you wish to handle the Sub/LFE channel, set the CHANNEL B INPUT MODE switch 2 to EXTERNAL BASS MANAGEMENT, LFE-MODE 1 or LFE-MODE 2. - EXTERNAL BASS MANAGEMENT replays the "Sub" channel full range through the subwoofer (preferred setting for already encoded signals or a mixing console with bass management enabled).
+- For the Center and Sub/LFE channels, find the correct cabling diagram below depending on your source signal type (analog or digital) and the subwoofer/loudspeaker interconnection signal type (analog or digital). - ► The Center channel must be connected to the analog A input or be located on the digital A channel.
+The Sub/LFE channel must be connected to the analog B input or be located on the digital B channel. - ► Depending on how you wish to handle the Sub/LFE channel, set the CHANNEL B INPUT MODE switch (2) to EXTERNAL BASS MANAGEMENT, LFE-MODE 1 or LFE-MODE 2. - EXTERNAL BASS MANAGEMENT replays the "Sub" channel full range through the subwoofer (preferred setting for already encoded signals or a mixing console with bass management enabled).
 In the source equipment, set the loudspeakers to "Small" and the crossover frequency to 80 Hz. - LFE-MODE 1 replays the LFE channel up to 120 Hz through the subwoofer (preferred setting for movie mixes, pre-encoded mixes). - LFE-MODE 2 replays the LFE channel up to 80 Hz through the subwoofer and above 80 Hz through the connected center loudspeaker, thereby giving full range monitoring for the LFE channel (preferred setting for music mixes).